 Either way, McClain was beaten to death with a railroad spike maul.
 McBride was later sentenced to death by electrocution and executed on July 8, 1932 (he's listed in the execution records as MCBRYDE, LOUIE).
 The Gurdon light was actually first documented shortly after he was executed in the 1930s.

 It's theorized that the light is McClain, haunting the tracks and carrying the same lantern he would have carried for work.

-The theory the locals toss around is shorter on historically accuracy, but equally interesting.
+The theory the locals toss around is shorter on historical accuracy, but equally interesting.
 It says that a railroad worker was working outside of the town one night.
 He accidentally fell into the path of a train and his head was severed from his body.
-They never never found his head.
+They never found his head.
 Local people say the light is actually the light from his lantern as he walks the tracks searching for his missing head.
 It was fairly common for railway workers to be injured or even killed, so it is possible that one was decapitated.

 This light cannot be seen from the highway.
 You have to go to it.
-It's a two and half mile hike to the place where you can view the mysterious lantern.
+It's a two and a half mile hike to the place where you can view the mysterious lantern.
 You will pass by two trestles before it is seen.
 The spot is marked by a slight incline in the tracks and then a long hill.
 The light is an eerie white-blue light which sometimes appears orangish.
 The light sways back and forth and moves around on the horizon.
 The light is frequently seen on the darkest nights and best seen when it is cloudy and overcast.

 Check out the Roadside America map before you go.

 Unsolved Mysteries didn't find out what the light really is, neither have any scientists that have checked out the area, but there are a few theories.